 Time to login to your website, update plugins, refresh the copy and change up the images.
 This should be done regularly but often gets forgotten.
 It’s essential to have up-to-date information on your website at all times, and ensuring all plugins are kept up-to-date will help to keep your site safe and secure.

 If you haven’t already, add a blog to your website.
 Not only should blogging be a key part of your SEO strategy, but it also provides an opportunity to keep customers visiting your website and interested in what you do.
 Aim to post about 1-2 a week if you can, but adding the occasional blog post is better than nothing at all.
 Don’t forget to link your best post on social media to drive traffic to your website!

 Deep clean your office, backup your computer, organise your files, both physical and on your computer.
 There’s nothing that clears the mind better than a tidy workspace.

 Master that skill you’ve always wanted to learn, but never had time for.
-There are hundreds of great resources online including Skillshare, and Masterclass, as well as thousands of free tutorials on Youtube.
-Lean a new language, try using photoshop or practise your photography.
+There are hundreds of great resources online including; Skillshare, and Masterclass and Youtube.
+Learn a new language, try using photoshop or practise your photography.

-It’s an incredibly stressful time for everyone and economically and socially things are very uncertain.
+It’s an incredibly stressful time for everyone; economically and socially things are very uncertain.
 As a small business owner, you will need to be adaptable as the rest of the year unfolds.
-If you’ve been forced to close your small business, or you’re a freelancer without work, take some time to rest, care for your mind and body and try not to feel pressured to always be productive whilst stuck inside.
+If you’ve been forced to close your small business, or you’re a freelancer without work, take some time to rest, care for your mind and body.
+Try not to feel pressured to be productive whilst stuck inside.
 I’m having bursts of productivity, but I have also watched many, many Disney movies.
 I’m learning to go with the flow.

 Stay indoors!
 I hope you are all remaining safe and well.
 Please reach out to me on social media if you’re ever in need of a chat.